 This procedure works for the GMC Savana as well from years 1996 to 2016.
 This applies to all v6 engines from all years and early v8 models before 2002.
 How to replace the thermostat from check engine code p0128.
 If you get this code it can be any of the three possible things, the coolant is old and no longer is keeping the engine within operating temperature.
 The thermostat has gone bad, or the sensor that reads the thermostat has failed.
-To figure out which of these it might be some detective work is need, if you just replaced the coolant within the last 5 years or 100,000 miles, then the coolant might not be the suspect you should be looking at. the the engine doesn't warm up to operating temp or some times the cluster in the car reads or doesn't read the temp then it could possibly be the thermostat being stuck open; this lets you know you need a new thermostat.
-Or if the car is constantly on the verge of over heating then it could be the thermostat if you have already ruled out the coolant.
+To figure out which of these it might be some detective work is needed, if you just replaced the coolant within the last 5 years or 100,000 miles, then the coolant might not be the suspect you should be looking at.
+The engine doesn't warm up to operating temp or sometimes the cluster in the car reads or doesn't read the temp then it could possibly be the thermostat being stuck open or the sensor reading the thermostat.
+If the car is constantly on the verge of over heating then it could be the thermostat if you have already ruled out the coolant.
 Lastly is the sensor, the the cluster is reading a signal and the gauge is working, and you have tested the thermostat spring to make sure it is working correctly then you know its the sensor.
 This guide is on how to replace the thermostat, refill the coolant, and bleed the system.

 - Rachet 1/4 drive